Each-way betting splits your stake into two bets: one to win, one to place.

-What Does Each Way Betting Mean?
+What Does Each-Way Betting Mean?

-As an additional bonus we are also going to include a profitable each way betting strategy.
+As an additional bonus, we are also going to include a profitable each-way betting strategy.

 The win part is easy to understand.
-If the horse wins you make a profit, if it doesn’t you lose your bet.
+If the horse wins, you make a profit; if it doesn’t, you lose your bet.

-The place part will change depending on the number of runners in the race and also what terms the bookmaker is offering.
-The basic place rules for betting on horse racing are as follows, however, we have to break them down into Graded races and Handicap races:
+The basic place rules for betting on horse racing are as follows; however, we have to break them down into Graded races and Handicap races:

 Graded Races Each Way Terms: